 Recent research suggests that smoke-free apartment buildings may have increased re-sale value, should you ever decide to sell your building.
 4

 The majority of tenants prefer to live in smoke-free housing.
-90% of Alaskans do not allow smoking in their homes.
+92% of Alaskans do not allow smoking in their homes.
+73% of Alaskans who currently smoke prohibit smoking in their homes.
 2

 Tenants affected by secondhand smoke are protected by the Fair Housing Act and may file a complaint for “reasonable" accommodations